 This year they’ve decided to change everything and try out something new.
 Now, we all know that DICE is EA’s subsidiary video game developer known for their success with FPS games like Battlefield series and Mirror’s Edge.
 But what we didn’t know is how their realistic modeling techniques can enhance this year’s FIFA.

 You can play online matches against your friends or other players that you find on the web.
 Winning matches online will get you coins, the main currency in online mode.
 You can spend those hard earned coins on buying new player cards in FIFA Ultimate Team.
-Although there are many ways to acquire these coins, as you might have heard, weather by using a FIFA 17 hack tool, or buying them with real money the best way is to earn them fair and square.

 The biggest problem with the invention of this currency is the possibility of a fraud.
 For example, if a player is leading in an online match, and disconnects for some reason, he will automatically win the match and get the coins.
 This is something that EA is trying to fix so we should expect a new update soon enough.